-Cardiology review (if clinically indicated)
+(d) Cardiology Review (if clinically indicated)

-Cardiology review is required in the presence of significant cardiac risk factors and a 10-year risk, estimated with tools such as the DAD equation or QRisk, of more than 10%.
-The review should assess risk factors and include exercise testing performed to the Bruce protocol.
+Cardiology review is required in the presence of significant cardiac risk factors and a 10-year risk, estimated with tools such as DAD or QRisk, of more than 10%.
+The review should assess risk factors and include exercise testing performed to the Bruce Protocol.